Last Updated on June 27, 2022 by Laura Turner

 But the committee is looking for more than this in the essay specifically.
 We will discuss in detail the essay issues that were listed as most important by our advisory panel of admissions officers.

 Your application to medical school is a testimony to your desire to ultimately be a doctor.
-The admissions committee will look at your essay to see that you’ve answered the obvious, but not so simple, question “Why?”
+The admissions committee will look at your essay to see that you’ve answered the obvious, but not so simple, the question “Why?”
 You must be able to explain your motivation for attending medical school.

 (Note: Quotes by members of EssayEdge panel of admissions officers in quote boxes.)